 - SCM generates possibilities for the P&SM experts to contribute towards the company’s progress as they learn and engage with the supply chain management itself.

-Supply Chain Management is essential to decrease uncertainties in the chain and ensure everything runs efficiently.
+SCM is essential to decrease uncertainties in the chain and ensure everything runs efficiently.
 Each step can go wrong in several ways that may derail the customer’s order.
 Reducing delay in order fulfilment, transportation time, inventory hold time, and the order dispatch processes are all practices that achieve customer satisfaction.
-Without a proper Supply Chain Management process, the chain can break down at any step.
+Without a proper SCM process, the chain can break down at any step.

 Over the last two decades, the supply chains of manufacturers and merchants have become highly interlinked.
 Numerous enterprises place repetitive orders to a single manufacturing company due to direct sales.
 Once manufacturers sell their goods, they refill their own shelf using a well-established and punctual supply chain.
 As collaboration increased, further information from supply chain partners has allowed businesses to use special analytical tools to improve results further.
 Examples include: